-Cupping is one of the oldest and most effective forms of alternative therapy in the world.
-The practice comes from traditional Chinese medicine and later spread globally.
-As the name implies, cupping uses cups to create a suction effect on different body parts.
-The skin under the cups pulls upward, improving blood flow in the area.
-Cupping is a low-risk therapy that’s said to provide positive effects against pain.
-Over time, technology has significantly improved to support cupping.
-Examples of this include the Cupping Warehouse Pistol Grip Pump Gun Cups for Therapists.
-[Learn More]
+Cupping is an old and effective form of alternative therapy.
+The practice comes from the ancient Egyptians and later spread globally.
+As the name implies, cupping uses suction cups to create a decompression suction effect on different body parts for a therapeutic response.
+The skin under the cups pulls upward into the cup, resulting in dialation of capillaries improving blood flow in the area by increasing microcirculation.
+Cupping is a low-risk therapy that’s said to provide positive effects against some muscle and joint pains.
+Cupping Therapy is also used for beauty treatments to improve appearance of cellulite and facial tissue youthfulness as well as for many health issues.
+Over time, technology has significantly improved to support cupping with easier use cups.
+Examples of this include the Cupping Warehouse Pistol Grip Pump Gun Cups and Silicone Cupping Cups.

 History of Cupping